jamiedavenport/jamiedavenport/README.md

-# 👋 Hey
+# 👋 Hey, I'm Jamie

-My name is Jamie Davenport.
-I'm a Software Engineer based in the UK.
+I am a Software Engineer based in London, UK.
+Currently changing the way the world deals with death at Farewill.
+Previously I worked at Infinity Works and THG.

+I grew up in Yorkshire and went on to study Computer Science at the University of Cambridge, graduating with a first.